migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2024-06-14 Fri: This week we were investigating the issue with undeletations.
+I created 1 pr with fix, and 4 with different activation for mainnet and devnet.
+Additionally created PR that fixes race error, and another one for minor improvements which was found during the investigation.

+---

 2024-06-07 Fri: This week, I completed the task of broadcasting vote power across the network.
 I also resolved a panic issue during unsuccessful node termination that could potentially lead to state corruption.
 Additionally, I implemented a PoC for the HotStuff chained protocol, aiming to understand the differences between Harmony's implementation and HotStuff's approach.

 ---